bbugyi200/funky/CONTRIBUTING.md

 $ git push --tags
 ```

-TravisCI will then deploy to PyPI if tests pass.
+A new version of funky will then deploy to PyPI if tests pass.

 [bumpversion]: https://github.com/c4urself/bump2version
 [flake8]: https://github.com/PyCQA/flake8